-The Olympus PEN-F and the Leica M9 are two enthusiast cameras that were announced, respectively, in January 2016 and September 2009.
+The Olympus PEN-F and the Leica M9 are two enthusiast cameras that were revealed to the public, respectively, in January 2016 and September 2009.
 The PEN-F is a mirrorless interchangeable lens camera, while the M9 is a rangefinder-style mirrorless.
 The cameras are based on a Four Thirds (PEN-F) and a full frame (M9) sensor.
-The Olympus has a resolution of 20.2 megapixel, whereas the Leica provides 18.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Olympus has a resolution of 20.2 megapixels, whereas the Leica provides 18.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Olympus PEN-F vs Leica M9

-An illustration of the physical size and weight of the Olympus PEN-F and the Leica M9 is provided in the side-by-side display below.
+The physical size and weight of the Olympus PEN-F and the Leica M9 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the PEN-F – represents the basis or 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the PEN-F – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M9 is notably larger (24 percent) than the Olympus PEN-F. Moreover, the M9 is substantially heavier (37 percent) than the PEN-F. In this context, it is worth noting that neither the PEN-F nor the M9 are weather-sealed.